2021 Western North American Heat Wave

 I’m only 20, and the world is changing in such a bad way in terms of the climate.
 To see my community that I used to believe was untouchable, to see it break in that way, was scary.

-This story was originally published in the Royal British Columbia Museum, on January 11, 2023.
+This testimony was originally published in the Royal British Columbia Museum, on January 11, 2023.

 Related Stories